Dinzeyi2/nextlines/README.md

 ```

 The example above generates and executes Python code even when no
 rule-based template matches the query.
+When the
+`sentence_transformers` library is not available, this mode uses a
+simple TF-IDF vectorizer instead of transformer embeddings, so matches
+may be less accurate.

 ## Training